-The W9 tax form also called the Taxpayer Identification and Certification form, is a document that employees fill out as part of their onboarding process.
-It provides the employer with information needed for tax reporting such as the employee’s name, social security number, and home address.
+Form W-9 is a tax-related document that employees fill out as part of their onboarding process providing the employer with important information such as the employee’s name, business entity, Social Security number, taxpayer identification number, and address.

-As an employer, you should have a W9 tax form on file for each employee.
-You won’t need to send these forms to the IRS, but you will need it to complete employee’s W2 or 1099 tax forms each year.
+As an employer, you should use form W-9 to keep records for each relevant contractor.
+You won’t need to send these forms to the Internal Revenue Service (IRS), but you will need them to complete an employee’s form W-2 or 1099-MISC form each year.

-If you manage payroll or taxes for a company, it’s important that you keep a completed W9 on file for each active working employee and contractor.
-You’ll use W9 tax forms to set up payroll for employees and to create W2s and 1099 forms for all of your employees and contractors during tax season every year.
+If you manage payroll or taxes for a company, it’s important that you keep a completed W-9 on file for each active working employee and contractor.
+You’ll use W-9 tax forms to set up payroll for employees and to create W-2s and 1099 forms for every employee and contractor during the federal tax season every year.

 Tips and Instructions for use

-The W9 tax form is a four-page document, but all fillable fields are on the first page.
-In the top section, the employee or contractor should write or type their personal information, including their name, business name (if applicable), address, and tax classification (individual, LLC, corporation, trust/estate, or other).
+IRS form W-9 is a four-page document, but all fillable fields are on the first page.
+In the top section, the employee or contractor should write or type their personal information, including their name, business name (if applicable), address, and tax classification:

-Finally, the W9 needs a signature and date in the final section.
-Once the form is complete, send it back to the person or company who requested it, at which point it needs be completed entirely.
+The W-9 needs a signature and date in the final section.
+Once the form is complete, send it back to the person or company who requested it, at which point it needs to be completed entirely.

-If you’re a freelancer, it can be difficult to procure a 1099 form from everyone you work for in a given year.
-The IRS recognizes this, and as a result does not require companies to send you a 1099 if they paid you less than $600 in a single year.
-This means you won’t have to send a W9 tax form to companies that you do small projects for.
+If you’re a freelancer, it can be difficult to procure a 1099-MISC form from everyone you work for in a given year.
+The IRS recognizes this, and as a result, does not require companies to send you a 1099 if they paid you less than $600 in a single year.
+Meaning you won’t have to send a W-9 tax form to companies for those small projects you completed.